fylandrank/HW2/README.md

 data files
-function for data processing and plot_CP output in Rpackage "HW2" function and data are in HW2 zip file still having issues resolving sub-repository issue with "HW2" folder within github repository
+function for data processing and plot_CP output in Rpackage "HW2" function and data are in HW2 zip file still having issues resolving nested-repository issue with "HW2" folder within github repository